 Until such time as the size of the Board justifies the establishment of a Nomination Committee, the function of such a Committee will be fulfilled by the Board.
 The Company shall review this position periodically.
-The Board will oversee the appointment and induction process for Directors and the selection, appointment and succession planning process of the Company's Senior Management team, where relevant.
+The Board will oversee the appointment and induction process for Directors and the selection, appointment and succession planning process of the Company's Executive team, where relevant.

 A Nomination and Remuneration Committee Charter has been adopted, and it assists the Board to fulfill the function of a Nomination and Remuneration Committee.
-The Charter is available on the Company's website at https://www.environmental.com.au/about-egl/corporate-governance.
+The Charter is available on the Company's website at https://environmental.com.au/corporate-governance/.